nexodus-io/nexodus/docs/design/database.md

 - Devices: A unique end-user device
 - Organization: A collection of users who have permissions to onboard one or more devices into this organization

-Since a `User` is also an `Organization`, once someone has registered to Apex we onboard devices into their personal organization.
+Since a `User` is also an `Organization`, once someone has registered to Nexodus we onboard devices into their personal organization.

 The device-onboarding flow is as follows:

-1. A User registers for Apex using a sign-up form on <https://apex-hosted.cloud>, with the option to use SSO from Google, Github, Facebook etc..
+1. A User registers for Nexodus using a sign-up form on <https://apex-hosted.cloud>, with the option to use SSO from Google, Github, Facebook etc..
-1. User downloads and runs the Apex agent
+1. User downloads and runs the Nexodus agent
-1. Apex agent does a `POST /device` to register the unique device with Apex for the user - it's onboarded into their personal organization.
+1. Nexodus agent does a `POST /device` to register the unique device with Nexodus for the user - it's onboarded into their personal organization.
 1. `GET /organization/$id/devices` is polled to retrieve the peer listing for a zone.
 1. An dedicated API endpoint was added to update device information if the public-facing address changes etc...